-Instructor evaluation of written work Written Quiz
+- Instructor evaluation of written work - Written quiz and discussion boards

-I. Therapeutic Nutrition II
+V. Therapeutic Nutrition II

-The objective of the Therapeutic Nutrition II course is to have students continue to gain a deeper understanding of the gastrointestinal system, endocrine system, and liver and how they communicate with each other and work together to support digestion, detoxification, and optimal health.
+The objective of the Therapeutic Nutrition II course is to have students continue to gain a deeper understanding of the endocrine system (including the stress response), the gastrointestinal system, and the liver, and how they communicate with each other and work together to support hormonal health, digestion, detoxification, and optimal health.
 This course will train the students in seeing how dysfunction in one organ system may affect many others and in utilizing dietary and lifestyle tools to support each system.
+The student will...